tsaopy/tsaopy.github.io/index.md

 Running this analysis allows one to find a differential equation (DE) that a (or a set of) time series roughly obeys.
 Some interesting things that can be done with the DE are

 1. Modelling of damping forces or potentials.
-One may associate each term of the ODE with a certain term of the polynomial expansion of a potential or damping force, and thus getting approximations of the behaviour of your system's potential or drag effects.
+One may associate each term of the DE with a certain term of the polynomial expansion of a potential or damping force, and thus getting approximations of the behaviour of your system's potential or drag effects.
 2. Non linear dynamics analysis.
-Finding the ODE that the system obeys allows using some theoretical tools such as plotting phase portraits and phase space trajectories, finding limit  cylces, analyzing stability, energy conservation, etc.
+Finding the DE that the system obeys allows using some theoretical tools such as plotting phase portraits and phase space trajectories, finding limit cycles, analyzing stability, energy conservation, etc.

 ## Set Up